lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ~~~~
 {: #Fig-OSCORE-Option title='OSCORE Option'}

-The {{Fig-OSCORE-Option}} shows the OSCORE Option Value encoding defined in Section 6.1 of {{RFC8613}},
-where the first byte specifies the Content of the OSCORE options using flags.
+The {{Fig-OSCORE-Option}} shows the OSCORE Option Value encoding defined in Section 6.1 of {{RFC8613}}, where the first byte specifies the Content of the OSCORE options using flags.
 The three most significant bits of this byte are reserved and always set to 0.
 Bit h, when set, indicates the presence of the kid context field in the option.
 Bit k, when set, indicates the presence of a kid field.
 The three least significant bits n indicate the length of the piv (Partial Initialization Vector) field in bytes.
 When n = 0, no piv is present.

 The flag byte is followed by the piv field, kid context field, and kid field in this order, and if present,
-the length of the kid context field is encoded in the first byte denoting by s the length of the kid context in bytes.
+the kid context field's length is encoded in the first byte denoting by 's' the length of the kid context in bytes.

-To better perform OSCORE SCHC compression, the Rule description needs to identify the OSCORE Option and the
-fields it contains.
-Conceptually, it discerns up to 4 distinct pieces
-of information within the OSCORE option: the flag bits, the piv, the
-kid context, and the kid.
-The SCHC Rule splits into four field
-descriptions the OSCORE option to compress them:
+To better perform OSCORE SCHC compression, the Rule description needs to identify the OSCORE Option and the fields it contains.
+Conceptually, it discerns up to 4 distinct pieces of information within the OSCORE option: the flag bits, the piv, the kid context, and the kid.
+The SCHC Rule splits into four field descriptions the OSCORE option to compress them:

 *  CoAP OSCORE_flags,